GieraelOrtega/Stocks-n-Such/Ideas/Operation_Elevator_Ride_to_30.md

 Exchange-Traded Funds following the S&P 500
 ------------

-The COVID-19 pandemic has caused a drastic dip in all markets across the globe.
+The COVID-19 pandemic has caused a drastic dip in many markets across the globe.
 Despite this, the S&P 500 has already begun climbing up towards pre-virus levels as the world starts to "reopen".
 Even if a "second wave" of the virus occurs, we may be near the levels worth investing in ETFs that track the S&P 500 such as the [SPDR S&P 500 ETF TRUST ($SPY)](https://finance.yahoo.com/quote/SPY).

-### **My Plan So Far:** Gradually purchase $SPY (Currently between $295-$305) and hold long-term ###
+### **My Plan So Far:** Gradually purchase [**$SPY**](https://finance.yahoo.com/quote/SPY).
+(Currently between $295-$305) and hold long-term ###

 - **FactSet Analysis Rating:** "A" ("A" thru "F")
 ![SPY FactSet Analysis Rating](Stocks/SPY/SPY_FactSet_2020-05-27.PNG)